-At the National Poetry Slam, 70-80 nationally ranked teams converge on a city bringing thousands of participants, fans and volunteers.
-Each team will compete at least twice, against 3 other teams.
-Scores are calculated across the tournament, and at the end of the third night we know who will move on to Semi-Finals and Group Piece Finals.
-After four Semi-Finals bouts, we take the winner of each to move on to Finals, from which the champions are chosen.
+At the National Poetry Slam, 70-80 nationally ranked teams converge bring thousands of participants, fans and volunteers to one city for a week of celebration, competition, and powerful voices.
+Each team will compete at least twice; scores are calculated across the tournament, and at the end of the third night Semi-Finals and Group Piece Finals are known.
+After four Semi-Finals bouts, the winner of each moves to Finals, from which the champions are chosen.
 The prize for winning is giant sword-through-a-stack-of-books trophy along with a cash award.
 And more importantly, bragging rights.

 WHAT’S GOING ON WITH POETRY SLAM IN DENVER?

 In 2015, Denver was selected through a competitive bid process to become one of the anchor cities of the National Poetry Slam, which means that Denver will host the event every five years.
 For the first time, the National Poetry Slam will come to Denver August 7 – 12, 2017.
 NPS is the largest performance poetry event in the world, and will be the largest poetry slam event that Colorado has ever seen.